topic 14995, p.2

 Please be careful when using chemicals guys esp. if you have children I think your best bet would be to call a pool company.
 I was talking to Intex about my iron problem and she said that its a common thing and her recommendation was this pool pill www.brandsonsale.com/aquapill-ap08.html =>

 I think I'm going to try the towel things because then I don't have to play with any more chemicals!
-Iron Out [linked by editor to product info at Amazon] is a strong chemical and its not like putting it in your water softener because that water stays in your pool all summer long... also if you read an oxiclean bottle it recommends no use with iron in removing stains from your clothes so I would NOT use it in my pool water for that reason alone.
+Iron Out [paid link to product info at Amazon] is a strong chemical and its not like putting it in your water softener because that water stays in your pool all summer long... also if you read an oxiclean bottle it recommends no use with iron in removing stains from your clothes so I would NOT use it in my pool water for that reason alone.

 Talk to a professional if you're still seeking answers I think you safest bet would be those slime bags or trying to create something with the towel idea already mentioned. :)